-Reach Out!
+Reach out!
 Help is available.
-There are many confidential resources to help with substance abuse related to alcohol.
-You can reach out to your agency's Employee Assistance Program (EAP), outside addiction centers, or hotlines.
+Consult with your agency's Employee Assistance Program (EAP), outside addiction centers, or addiction hotlines.
 You can also talk to a trusted friend or partner.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline: 1-800-662-4357